United Arab Emirates–United States relations: Diplomatic relations

 The UAE gave millions of dollars in donation to a US-based nonprofit organization, United Way of Collier and the Keys (UWCK).
 The donations were publicized as aid for post-hurricane recovery and coral reef restoration in Florida, under the Emirates’ environmental commitment.
-As per the US intelligence, these funds were a part of the Emirati efforts to influence the American Policymakers, launder the UAE’s human rights records and suppress criticism of its intervention in regional wars.
-The UWCK served as the UAE’s soft-power tool for covert operations by agents of the UAE security services.
-The organization didn’t disclose full scale of the Emirati donations, while the UAE exploited “environment cause” as a new medium to influence and whitewash its image.
+As per the US intelligence, these funds were a part of the Emirati efforts to influence the American Policymakers, launder the UAE's human rights records and suppress criticism of its intervention in regional wars.
+The UWCK served as the UAE's soft-power tool for covert operations by agents of the UAE security services.
+The organization didn't disclose full scale of the Emirati donations, while the UAE exploited “environment cause” as a new medium to influence and whitewash its image.

-While the UAE was seeking to acquire the world’s most advanced AI chips from the US, members of the National Security Council and other Trump administration officials were adopting foreign export policies that would restrict foreign access to these chips.
+While the UAE was seeking to acquire the world's most advanced AI chips from the US, members of the National Security Council and other Trump administration officials were adopting foreign export policies that would restrict foreign access to these chips.
 However, in early April 2025, six security council officials, including David Feith, were fired by Trump, appointing David Sacks to undertake the negotiations.
 The Emiratis also started demanding for TSMC to build a chip factory in the UAE.
-Top officials were trying to block or modify the UAE’s proposal, but Sacks and Steve Witkoff pushed for the AI deal to be completed.
+Top officials were trying to block or modify the UAE's proposal, but Sacks and Steve Witkoff pushed for the AI deal to be completed.
 By mid-May 2025, the White House agreed to allow the UAE access to the advanced AI chips.
 The deal was finalized two weeks after Tahnoun bin Zayed claimed to invest $2 billion into World Liberty Financial, a crypto firm founded by Witkoffs and Trumps.

-In September 2025, the US Treasury sanctioned several UAE-based individuals and entities for supporting IRGC-Quds Force and the Iranian Ministry of Defense and Armed Forces Logistics (MODAFL) by coordinating illicit money transfers, including from the sale of Iranian oil.
+In September 2025, the US Treasury sanctioned several UAE-based individuals and entities for supporting Islamic Revolutionary Guard Corps (IRGC)'s Quds Force and the Iranian Ministry of Defense and Armed Forces Logistics (MODAFL) by coordinating illicit money transfers, including from the sale of Iranian oil.
 Calling them the Iranian “shadow banking” network, the OFAC said they assist in evading sanctions by laundering money through overseas front companies and cryptocurrency.
 The sanctions targeted Vahid Derakhshan, who is involved in the day-to-day operations and financial activities of UAE-based firms like Alpa Trading – FZCO and Alpa Investment L.L.C.
 Multiple other UAE-based front companies were also sanctioned for facilitating illegal money flows, including purchases on behalf of MODAFL and the IRGC.